cloud4bio/cloud4bio.github.com/gpt.md

 https://platform.openai.com/docs/guides/embeddings/what-are-embeddings
 ## * Bioinformatics resource discovery and orchestration
 How to operate GPT from the command line and from RStudio.
 Install TheOpenAIR package (http://openair-lib.org) and register your OpenAI key with the function openai_api_key.
 For an example embedded in a web app see https://episphere.github.io/gpt.
+## * Functions and extensions
+This space is evolving very fast with competing frameworks.
+We'll try functions first trying to decide about taking an umbrella, and then have a look at plugins/extensions [news alert](https://bard.google.com/extensions).
+Note the latter can be orchestrated by the former: you can have it operate your own bioinformatics workflows!
 ## * Money and governance
 Who pays and who governs
 ## Discussion:
 What LLMs are and what they are not